Motor Vehicle Accident & Injury FAQ

 A: Yes, you should report the accident to your insurance company as soon as possible.
-In New York State, you must report an accident within thirty days of the date of the accident in order to receive No Fault Benefits.
-After reporting your accident, a claim number will be generated and you will be given the contact information for the insurance adjustor assigned to your claim.
+In New York state, you must report an accident within 30 days of the date of the accident in order to receive no-fault benefits.
+After reporting your accident, a claim number will be generated, and you will be given the contact information of the insurance adjustor assigned to your claim.
 Avoid making statements to your insurance company regarding who was at fault for the accident.
 Do not agree to a recorded statement if they ask.
 Although you should comply with your own insurance company, you should not agree to a recorded statement until speaking with an attorney.

 Q: Who Will Pay For My Medical Bills If I’m Injured?

-A: Under New York State Law, you are entitled to No Fault Benefits that are paid by your insurance company.
-No Fault Benefits are responsible for paying your medical bills related to the accident.
-In New York State, the benefits total $50,000.00 unless you had purchased additional No-Fault insurance coverage added to your policy.
-In addition to paying for medical treatment, No Fault benefits include lost wages up to $2,000.00 a month as well as, in some cases, mileage and travel to and from your doctors' office.
-As discussed above, in order to receive No Fault benefits you must report the accident to your insurance company within 30 days from the date of accident.
+A: Under New York state Law, you are entitled to no-fault benefits that are paid by your insurance company.
+No-fault benefits are responsible for paying your medical bills related to the accident.
+In New York state, the benefits total $50,000 unless you had purchased additional no-fault insurance coverage added to your policy.
+In addition to paying for medical treatment, no-fault benefits include lost wages up to $2,000 a month as well as, in some cases, mileage and travel to and from your doctors’ office.
+As discussed above, in order to receive no-fault benefits you must report the accident to your insurance company within 30 days from the date of accident.

-Q: When Should I Get An Attorney & How Much Will It Cost Me?
+Q: When Should I Get An Attorney And How Much Will It Cost Me?